 What Is Preeclampsia?

 Formerly called toxemia, preeclampsia is a condition that pregnant women develop.
 It is marked by high blood pressure in women who have previously not experienced high blood pressure before.
 Preeclamptic women will have a high level of protein in their urine and often also have swelling in the feet, legs, and hands.
-This condition usually appears during the second half of pregnancy, often in the latter part of the second or in the third trimesters, although it can occur earlier.
+This condition usually appears late in pregnancy, generally after the 20 week mark, although it can occur earlier.

 If undiagnosed, preeclampsia can lead to eclampsia, a serious condition that can put you and your baby at risk, and in rare cases, cause death.
 Women with preeclampsia who have seizures are considered to have eclampsia.